chrissng/accio/README.md

 The main modules are roughly the following.

   - `fr/cnrs/liris/accio`: command-line tool automating experiments, by configuring, launching them and creating visual reports.
-  It only contains the framework, not the implementation of the various modules.
+  It only contains the framework, not the implementation of the various operators.
-  - `fr/cnrs/liris/privamov/core`:  contains implementation of domain objects and algorithms.
+  - `fr/cnrs/liris/privamov/core`:  contains implementation of domain objects and of some generic algorithms.
+Independent from Accio.
-  - `fr/cnrs/liris/privamov/ops`:  contains implementation of Accio operators using core algorithms.
+  - `fr/cnrs/liris/privamov/ops`:  contains implementation of Accio operators using core algorithms and new algorithms.
   - `fr/cnrs/liris/privamov/gateway`: query service providing access to Priva'Mov data (older version).
   - `fr/cnrs/liris/privamov/query`: query service providing access to Priva'Mov data (newer version, WIP).
   - `fr/cnrs/liris/privamov/indexer`: job indexing a dataset into Elasticsearch, to make it available to the query service